thisisevilevil/evilevil365/_drafts/2024-04-10-Randomize-BIOSPassword-Dell.md

 ![DellBIOS](/assets/images/XXXX-XX-XX-Randomize-BIOSPasswords-Dell/NETRunetime6.0.29x64-Dependency.png?raw=true "Dependency towards .NET Runtime")

 Assign both the .NET Runtime and Dell Command Endpoint Configure app to scope tags and a group of your choosing.
+For testing purposes, you can assign it to a test group, but once it's done testing, and you are ready to roll it out to everyone, I would recommend using "All Devices" with a Dell Manufacturer filter, for swift evaluation.

 ### Preparing the .cctk file
-To craft a BIOS Configuration rule, we need a .cctk file. .cctk files are simple little .ini files that simply states if a BIOS Settings should be enabled or disabled.
+To craft a BIOS Configuration rule, we need a .cctk file. .cctk files are simple little .ini files that simply states which BIOS Settings should be enabled or disabled, usually reserved for Dell Command Configure.
 Download and install Dell Command | Configure on a Dell machine.
 Preferably from a newer Dell Machine with an update BIOS.
 One installed, open Dell Command | Configure.

 Let's enable some BIOS options required by [Device Guard](https://techcommunity.microsoft.com/t5/iis-support-blog/windows-10-device-guard-and-credential-guard-demystified/ba-p/376419).
 That would be the following on an Intel-device: